Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Mixed-state localization operators

 where \(\rho_{n,m}\) is as in Equation \eqref{Decomp}.
 Orthogonality now follows by a change to polycylindrical coordinates.
 The formula for the eigenvalue follows by setting \(n=m\):

-\end{proof} \begin{remark} Just like Proposition \ref{OperatorOrth}, the conclusion of Proposition \ref{OperatorDaub} can be extended to polyradial operators not in the trace class as long as the convolution \(F\star S\) is compact.
-For a bounded operator on \(L^2(\R^d)\) and a function in \(L^1(\R^{2d})\) this can be verified using the Tauberian theorem. \end{remark} \begin{remark} Equation \eqref{operatorFormula} generalizes a one-dimensional formula of Ramanathan-Topiwala \cite{RamTop2} and is the most generally useful formula for the eigenvalues.
+\end{proof} The eigenvalue formula~\eqref{operatorFormula} generalizes a one-dimensional formula of Ramanathan-Topiwala \cite{RamTop2} and is the most generally useful formula for the eigenvalues.
 Note however that it can sometimes be more instructive to use any of the following equivalent formulas: What formula to use will depend on which convolution is the easiest to compute.
-For instance, we will make use of the second formula in the next section. \end{remark}
+For instance, we will make use of the second formula in Section~\ref{ssec:Gaussian}.